-Last summer I traveled around California hosting Conversations I Wish I Had, a chance to talk to people in our lives who have died — whether we knew them, loved them, admired them (or not).
+Conversations I Wish I Had is a touring phone booth that creates the opportunity for participants to talk to someone in their life who has died — whether they knew them, loved them, admired them (or not).

 It asks the question: If given the chance to pick up the phone and talk to someone who has died, what would you say?